wustl-data/wustl-data.github.io/docs/modules/python-pandas/Background and Exercises/Python/list-comprehensions.md

 :::tip

-Between list comprehensions and Pandas' set-based syntax, I personally have not written a for-loop in my Python code in years.
-If you feel the need to use one, it might be worth it to stop and think if your code can be implemented more efficiently.
+Between list comprehensions and Pandas' set-based syntax, it is often worth it to stop and think if your for-loop can be implemented more efficiently.

 :::